crate.operator.restore_backup module

 Each subclass needs to define a method which indicates that the restore operation has been completed successfully.
 Or raise a kopf.TemporaryError in case the operation is still in progress.

-class crate.operator.restore_backup.RestoreSystemUserPasswordSubHandler(namespace, name, ref, context, depends_on=None, run_on_dep_failures=False)
+class crate.operator.restore_backup.RestoreInternalTablesSubHandler(namespace, name, ref, context, depends_on=None, run_on_dep_failures=False, operation=None)

 Bases: StateBasedSubHandler